007 MAGAZINE - The World's Foremost James Bond Resource!

 PLAYBOY February 1983

 The winner of the PLAYBOY competition was Robbin Young, who was given the small role as a flower shop sales girl, and played opposite Roger Moore on location in Cortina.
 Young appeared in the pictorial which PLAYBOY ran in the June 1981 issue to tie-in with the release of For Your Eyes Only.
 1983 saw the release of two James Bond films - Octopussy starring Roger Moore; and Never Say Never Again starring Sean Connery.
 PLAYBOY celebrated the release of both films in their July 1983 issue with a look back at the Bond girls of the past, and a brief history of the Ian Fleming stories serialized in the magazine in a pictorial called ‘The Spy They Love To Love’.
 No new material featured in this issue as the three Bond Girls had all already appeared in their own PLAYBOY photoshoots - Barbara Carrera in July 1977; Maud Adams in October 1981, and Kim Basinger in February 1983.
 Unused shots from these photoshoots were printed to tie in with the two new films.
-The Kim Basinger issue was not directly linked to the release of Never Say Never Again as it appeared nine months before the US release of the film in October 1983.
+The Kim Basinger issue was not directly linked to the release of Never Say Never Again as it appeared nine months before the US debut of the film in October 1983.

 Grace Jones had her own pictorial photographed by Helmut Newton (with partner Dolph Lundgren) in the July 1985 issue, which acknowledged her appearance in A View To A Kill.
 Although released two-months after the film premiered in the USA, the issue only featured on small photograph of Jones with Roger Moore.
 Tanya Roberts had also appeared nude in PLAYBOY in October 1982 to promote The Beastmaster but there was no tie-in to her appearance in A View To A Kill.